DanielPopoola/interview-simulator/README.md

 - **Job Description**: Paste the full job posting

 ### 3. Interview Practice
-- Answer 8 AI-generated questions tailored to your background and the role
+- Answer up to 8 AI-generated questions tailored to your background and the role.
-- Questions adapt based on your responses
+- Questions adapt based on your responses.
-- Conversational, natural interview flow
+- Conversational, natural interview flow.

 ### 4. Get Feedback
 Receive comprehensive analysis including: